 - Everything you need to know about Mercedes-Benz Stadium

-A few restaurateurs are launching brand-new concepts at the stadium.
-Fox.
-Bros. will man four stands throughout the venue.
+A few restaurateurs have launched brand-new concepts at the stadium.
+Fox Bros. will man four stands throughout the venue.
 One of those, Tex Mex-a-Cue, located on the 300 concourse, is a hybrid that will serve up popular Fox Bros. ‘cue along with Tex-Mex.
 Items on this brief menu include a trio of a la carte tacos as well as barbecue nachos.
 Taco choices include chopped brisket with charred tomato salsa, guacamole and cotija cheese, a chopped pork taco with avocado, tomatillo salsa and charred jalapeno slaw, and smoked fried chicken with charred tomato slaw and barbecue sauce.
 All tacos come on a flour tortilla.
 Co-owner Jonathan Fox said to watch for an expanded menu that will include quesadillas and a chicken-fried steak taco.

 “I love cheesesteaks, but am torn between melted cheese or cheese sauce, so this one comes with both,” Gillespie said.